 A positive property of polyester is its ability to be blended with other materials.
 It can be mixed with nylon for a softer and stronger overall construction.

 Lastly, an advantage of this miracle material is its price.
-It is mass manufactured very easily, and therefore inexpensive.
+It is mass-manufactured very easily and therefore inexpensive.

-Do not be fooled by high price tags on polyester big brand name clothes, most of the money you are paying is for the logo.
+Do not be fooled by high price tags on polyester big brand name clothes; most of the money you are paying is for the logo.

 While there are many reasons to love polyester, there are some downsides to this fabric worth considering.

 For decades, many people have disliked the way that polyester feels against their skin.

-If you are in that category, then polyester would not be a good candidate for walking many miles in!
+If you are in that category, then polyester would not be a good candidate for walking many miles!

-While this is a good trait to have when dealing with water, which evaporates, sweat also contains natural oils from the body.
+While this is an excellent trait to have when dealing with water, which evaporates, sweat also contains natural oils from the body.

 After hours of this process repeating itself, the polyester cloth can become rather inundated with stinky oils.

-Pure polyester clothes are naturally very flammable, and care should be taken to avoid their proximity to open flames.
+Pure polyester clothes are naturally flammable, and care should be taken to avoid their proximity to open flames.

 A common concern raised about polyester is that it is not environmentally sound or sustainable.

-Both statements are true, and since it is a made-made “plastic”, it falls into the category of plastic bottles and bags, which have unfortunate byproducts when created.
+Both statements are true, and since it is made-made “plastic”, it falls into the category of plastic bottles and bags, which have unfortunate byproducts when created.

-More and more companies like Patagonia, are making clothing from recycled plastic bottles and other materials, reducing the impact these non-renewable resources have on the environment.
+More and more companies like Patagonia are making clothing from recycled plastic bottles and other materials, reducing the impact these non-renewable resources have on the environment.